Experience-Monks/nyg-jam3/README.md

 1. Review `/index.js`, everything is there

-If you are looking to contribute with the generator is important to read the [Developer Contribution Guide](https://github.com/Jam3/nyg-jam3/blob/master/CONTRIBUTING.md)
+If you are looking to contribute to the generator it is important to read the [Developer Contribution Guide](https://github.com/Jam3/nyg-jam3/blob/master/CONTRIBUTING.md)

 ## Main scripts